uoftcprg/pokerkit/docs/simulation.rst

 Showdown Phase
 ^^^^^^^^^^^^^^

 In this phase, the players may show or muck their hole cards in an attempt to win the pot.
-This phase is not performed when all but one players folded.
+This phase is not performed when all but one player is folded.
 When there are multiple players in showdown, the winner must show their entire hand to win.

 ============================================= ===============================
 Helper Method/Attribute                       Description